mocs524/greybus-spec/source/special.rst

-The Greybus Firmware ready to boot operation lets the requesting module notify the AP that it has successfully loaded the connection's currently-associated firmware blob and is able to hand over control of the processor to that blob, indicating the status of its firmware blob.
-The AP shall then send a response empty of payload, indicating via the header's status byte whether or not it permits the module to continue booting.
+The Greybus Firmware ready to boot operation lets the requesting module notify the AP that it has successfully loaded the connection's currently-associated firmware blob and is able to hand over control of the processor to that blob, indicating the status of its firmware blob.  <GYBS.R.0216.001>The AP shall then send a response empty of payload, indicating via the header's status byte whether or not it permits the module to continue booting.</GYBS.R.0216.001>

-The module shall send a ready to boot request only when it has successfully loaded a firmware blob and can execute that firmware.
+<GYBS.R.0217.001>The module shall send a ready to boot request only when
+it has successfully loaded a firmware blob and can execute that firmware.</GYBS.R.0217.001>

 Greybus Firmware Ready to Boot Request
 """"""""""""""""""""""""""""""""""""""